philippemiron/philippemiron.github.io/_posts/2024-02-01-kubernetes.md

 some of those require additional configurations.
 For example, you must add your user to the sudoers group ([sudo](https://wiki.archlinux.org/title/sudo)).

 ## Networking
-I setup bridged networking for the VM settings, so they appear like standalone machines the network from the router point of view.
-That way it is simple to set up hostname and static ip on the router for all the nodes (e.g. `arch: 192.168.0.200`, `archw1: 192.168.0.201`, `archw2: 192.168.0.202`).
+I setup bridged networking for the VM settings, so they appear like standalone machines on the network from the router point of view.
+That way it is simple to set up hostname and static ip on the router for each node (e.g. `arch: 192.168.0.200`, `archw1: 192.168.0.201`, `archw2: 192.168.0.202`).

 If the machine already has another IP assigned and a DHCP lease, rebooting the router should trigger a renewal.